-So you’ve got the new off-road camper, now you’ve got to make sure everything inside and outside it is all set to hit the rougher terrain.
+So you’ve got the new off-road camper, now you’ve got to make sure everything inside and outside is all set to hit the rougher terrain.
 Here are our tips for how to keep your belongings secure in the caravan.

 Another unavoidable part of caravanning, regardless of where you are travelling, is dust.
 Before you hit the road we suggest taking steps to seal any air gaps around cladding, moulding and windows.
 Be sure to also check these seals regularly during your journey as vibrations, heat and excess dirt on rough roads can cause seals to loosen or crack.

 Lock It Down

 You want to make sure nothing on the outside of your van is going to be rattling around in its holder.
 Items such as gas bottles and jerry cans should fit snugly within their holders and should not move around.
 If you are getting some movement, adjust the latches or add in some additional padding around the item to keep it secure.